nshoe-X3/nshoe-X3/README.md

 ｡･:★:･｡

-hiiiii!! my name is N/Sebastian -
-I play pony town and chill at the defunct md area (by the bakery)
+hiiiii!! my name is whatever my profile name is currently - I play pony town and chill at the glitch prod area or utdr area

 im transmasc and go with either he/him or they/them idrc - you'll always see me with my husband and sometimes we'll come off rude but we arent really! we dont mind people we're just awkward :P -